 Hold your child’s hand at all times.

-Have your child wear bright colors so drivers can see him or her more easily.
+Have your child wear bright colors so drivers can see them more easily.
 In low light, children should wear reflective materials.

 Teach your child to make safety decisions.
-As your child gets older, help him or her develop safety judgment.
+As your child gets older, help them develop safety judgment.
 For instance, while crossing the street, explain why you think it’s safe to cross at a particular time.
 Ask if your child agrees.

 If your child walks to school:

-Walk with your child the first several times to help him or her find a direct route with few street crossings.
+Walk with your child the first several times to help them find a direct route with few street crossings.

 Encourage your child to walk with an older student or a buddy.